RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Project Point onto Plane

 Projecting a point onto a plane means moving the point to the plane's surface by moving it the shortest distance possible.
 The shortest distance is along the plane's normal vector.
-Therefor all we do is compute the distance to the plane, then move the point along the normal by that negated distance.
+Therefore all we do is compute the distance to the plane, then move the point along the normal by that negated distance.

 {% highlight cpp %}
 v2 project(halfspace h, v2 p) { return p - distance(h, p); }